vburckhardt/terraform-ibm-cbr/examples/fscloud/README.md

 2. Open up network traffic flow from Schematics to Key Protect private endpoints.
 3. Open up network traffic flow from a block of IPs to the Schematics public endpoint.
 4. Open up network traffic flow from the VPC created in this example to ICD postgresql private endpoints.
-5. Customize the rule description for `kms` and the zone name for `codeengine` and `cloud-object-storage`.
+5. Customize the rules for `kms`, `cloud-object-storage`,  `databases-for-postgresql`, `messagehub`, `IAM` and `container-registry`.
+6. Customize the zone name for `codeengine` and `cloud-object-storage`.
-6. Add optional locations to open traffic only from `au` and `tok` locations for the `codeengine` network zone and leave the flow closed in other locations.
+7. Add optional locations to open traffic only from `au` and `tok` locations for the `codeengine` network zone and leave the flow closed in other locations.
-7. Add optional location to open traffic only from `fr` location for `server-protect` network zone and leave the flow closed in other locations.
+8. Add optional location to open traffic only from `eu` location for `server-protect` network zone and leave the flow closed in other locations.

 Context: this examples covers a "pseudo" real-world scenario where:
 1. ICD Mongodb and Postgresql instances are encrypted using keys storage in Key Protect.